TransMac

 Disk Drives/Images Tab:

-- Mac Volumes on Internal Drives - Select how to handle
+- Mac Volumes on Fixed Drives - Select how to handle writing on

-- Use alternate dmg compression method - Slower, smaller
+- Use alternate DMG compression method - When compressing DMG files

 DVD/CD Burning Tab: